of Contents]These articles are scanned and OCRed from old editions of the

 7) Determine the value of the coupling condenser, Cc

 The coupling condenser, which also causes a loss of low frequencies

 because of its reactance, is calculated in like manner with respect

 Fig. 2 - Family of plate-voltage vs. plate-current characteristic

 8) Determine the. peak plate-voltage and plate-current variations.

-By dropping perpendicular lines to the
+By dropping perpendicular lines to the coordinates from the

-swing, the peak-to-peak plate voltage and current can be determined by simple subtraction.
+current can be determined by simple subtraction.

 plate voltage = 175 - 40 = 135 Peak-to-peak plate current = 3 - 1.25

 9) Determine the peak-to-peak voltage output of the

 Since the plate-voltage swing represents the variations

 across the cathode resistor is lost.
 The actual voltage output, Eo

 of the stage is

 = 131 volts